Ohio State vs. West Virginia: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +25000

-- West Virginia, based on its national championship odds (+25000), ranks much better (69th in the country) than it does in our computer ranking (124th).
+- West Virginia is 69th in the country in terms of national championship odds (+25000).
+However, our computer rankings are significantly less positive, ranking the team 123rd, a difference of 54 spots.

-- The Mountaineers were +5500 to win the national championship at the beginning of the season, and have now dropped to +25000, which is the second-biggest change in the country.
+- In terms of their national championship odds, the Mountaineers have experienced the second-biggest change this season, dropping from +5500 at the start to +25000.

-- With odds of +25000, West Virginia has been given a 0.4% chance of winning the national championship.
+- Based on its moneyline odds, West Virginia has a 0.4% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!